mileantkostya2002/py-images-and-custom-auth-serializer/checklist.md

 ```

 ## Code Style
-1. Make sure you've added a blank line at the end to all your files.
+1. Make sure you"ve added a blank line at the end to all your files.

 2. Group imports using `()` if needed.